airbnb/lottie/android.md

 ### Caching Animations

 All Lottie animations are cached with a LRU cache by default.
 Default cache keys will be created for animations loaded from `res/raw/` or `assets/`.
 Other APIs require setting a cache key.
-If you fire multiple animation requests for the same animation in parallel such as a wishlist heart in a RecyclerView, subsequent requests will join the existing task so it only gets parsed once (Lottie >= 2.6.0).
+If you fire multiple animation requests for the same animation in parallel such as a wishlist heart in a RecyclerView, subsequent requests will join the existing task so it only gets parsed once.

 # Replacing a static asset with Lottie
 One of the primary motivations behind Lottie is to make shipping animations just as easy as shipping static assets.